msv-lab/angelix/doc/Tutorial.md

         }
     }

-Now we can run Angelix to generate a patch for that make all test pass:
+Now we can run Angelix to generate a patch that would make all the tests pass:

     angelix /path/to/src distance.c oracle 1 2 3 --assert assert.json